U-Engage Peer Leaders

 - Current full-time undergraduate student with an OSU GPA of 2.5 or higher

-- Commitment to helping new OSU students become a part of the OSU community
+- Commitment to helping new OSU students have a positive transition to the OSU community

-- Ability to work with and on behalf of diverse populations
+- Desire and ability to work with and on behalf of diverse student populations

-- Successful completion of U-Engage Peer Leader Training Course, held in Spring 2014 (2 credits available)
+- Successful completion of U-Engage Peer Leader Training Course, held in Spring 2015 on Thursdays from 4-5:50 pm (2 credits available but not required)

 - Commitment to become familiar with campus resources and support systems for first-year students